Supergiovane/node-red-contrib-tts-ultimate/README.md

 ## FEATURES
 * **Native Sonos support**: hear the TTS audio directly via Sonos.
 You can also group speakers, set an hailing sound, choose the volume of each speaker etc.
 * **Output audio file**: the node can just create the TTS file to be used by other nodes.
 In this case, you doesn't need to use Sonos as player.
-* **Gooogle Translate Voices, Google TTS Voices and Elevenlabs.io voices** are all supported, with all avaiables languages and genders.
+* **Google Translate Voices, Google TTS Voices, ElevenLabs voices and Voice.ai voices** are supported.
 * **Automatic grouping** is supported.
 You can group all players you want to play your announcements.
 * **Automatic discovery** of your players.
 * **Automatic resume of music** queue (including radio stations, but here, some users reports problem resuming ***radio stations*** and, because of lack of Sonos API documentation, the issue cannot currently be fixed), at exact track, at exact time. **Be aware that this could not work with all music queues**.
 * **TTS caching**.
-Elevenlabs and Google paid service, charges you if you use they tts service for a high rate of text to speech requests.
-TTS-Ultimate caches the TTS files.
-It downloads the TTS audio from Amazon or Google only once.
-The second time, the node will read it from the cache.
-The caches is resilient, that means it survives reboots and updates.
+ElevenLabs and Google paid service charge you for a high rate of text-to-speech requests.
+TTS-Ultimate caches the TTS files: it downloads each generated audio only once, and then reads it from cache.
+The cache is resilient (survives reboots and updates).
 * **Can work offline**.
 You can use your own audio files (with OwnFile node) to make the node works offline.
 * **UPLOAD your own audio files**.
 You can also upload your own audio files with OwnFile node.